Review of the Album Face of the Unknown by Portuguese Thrash Metal Band Prayers of Sanity

 Face of the Unknown is the third studio album by Portuguese thrash metal band Prayers of Sanity.
 Yes, there is actually thrash metal in Portugal though it just needs time to grow and prosper.
 I once briefly heard Portuguese thrash metal through a site called Metal Observer several years ago but I do not recall that band's name.
 Anyway, let's get back to analyzing the album Face of the Unknown and this album is a mix of “The Haunted” style vocals and riffing and it is pretty respectable.
 There is also the feel of a more modern Exodus and to a limited degree the riffing of the band Slayer.
 The vocals are of the raspy, angry type and in thrash metal, this type of vocal style is actually quite common but that's just the way it is I guess.
 If Greece is becoming a new kind of Bay Area for the thrash metal genre, then we can say that Portugal is a country that is just learning how to play this kind of style and at least Prayers of Sanity do a good job of playing thrash even if there isn't much variety on this album.

-Face of the Unknown Also Has a Soft Instrumental Song
+The Album Face of the Unknown Also Has a Soft Instrumental Song Called In Between

 “In Between” though is a short instrumental song that breaks up the monotony of this album if we can even call it that and this one is pretty good in its own right.
 The riffing is good enough like the majority of European thrash metal bands that I've heard.
 Even if the song has the same riff structure that repeats it is a good song that sounds like the song called Watch the Children Pray by the band Metal Church.
 At least Metal Church influenced these guys to an extent and that's a good thing.